 - Prepare salad by shredding or cutting lettuce, carrots, cucumber and sweet red peppers.
 Prepare other desired toppings and arrange on a platter.

-- To assemble salad, add lettuce mixture to large plate.
-Top with warm beef mixture.
+- To assemble salad, place a layer of chips on a large plate, add lettuce mixture and top with warm beef mixture.
 Add toppings to taste.
 Drop sour cream and salsa by spoonfuls over salad.
 Squeeze fresh lime over top and sprinkle with shredded cheese.
-Crush tortilla chips over top if desired or serve on the side.
+Crush tortilla chips over top if desired or serve extra on the side.